Point Park University: Growth and change

 Henderson implemented a strategic plan to revive the college.
 Plans to sell the school were abandoned as Henderson began another procedural overhaul.

 Henderson's tenure became the most successful for Point Park.
 During the late 1990s, budget woes disintegrated as enrollment rose to over 3,000 students and the endowment grew by over 200 percent.
 Point Park finished major renovations of its existing buildings soon after the turn of the century.

 By 2004, the college was officially renamed Point Park University and the administration began an aggressive $1 million branding campaign to attract more enrollment.
 Two years later, Henderson retired while on a self-imposed sabbatical.

 The board of trustees officially named Paul Hennigan as Henderson's permanent successor at the beginning of the 2006 fall term.
 Hennigan has continued the process of creating a new strategic plan.
 As part of the plan, the university has purchased several Downtown properties for development.
 Point Park is also poised to become a key player in the city's efforts for Downtown revitalization, owning properties along the coveted Fifth and Forbes corridor.

 A $16 million 44000 sqft state-of-the-art dance complex opened in 2007.
 The complex includes five rehearsal and performance studios, and recently received Gold LEED certification from the U.S. Green Building Council.
 Located in the heart of Downtown Pittsburgh, the complex is home to the George Rowland White Performance Studio, a 188-seat convertible performance space.

 Point Park purchased the building occupied by the YMCA of Greater Pittsburgh on the Boulevard of the Allies in the spring of 2008.
 In September 2010, the newly renovated former YMCA building reopened as the interim Student Center with exercise and fitness facilities and equipment, a gymnasium, meeting space and much more.

 In 2015, the university began creating a "New Academic Village" that will make the school, and downtown, a vibrant area for students.
 With the introduction of this initiative, Point Park has evolved into one of the largest investors in Downtown Pittsburgh real estate development.
 The following year, Point Park University added a new center for journalism at the former location of Nathan's Famous hot dogs.

-In the Fall of 2018, a coffee shop opened on campus and named Point Perk in a student naming contest.
-This new coffee shop came after the Starbucks that was previously on campus closed its doors in 2017.
-While the new coffee shop is not an official corporate Starbucks, it is considered a "We Proudly Brew" location, giving campus food provider CulinArt full control over menu items while still serving Starbucks beverages.